PandazLAB/WAMPLite/README.md

 * Once installed, you need to run wamp once.
 Once its open, you can exit it fully from the tray.

-* Download the WAMPlite Master from here [Download WAMPlite Master](https://github.com/PandazLAB/WAMPLite/archive/refs/heads/main.zip)
+* Download the WAMPlite Master from here [WAMPlite Master](https://github.com/PandazLAB/WAMPLite/archive/refs/heads/main.zip)

 * Copy the files from the .zip folder from github to your c drive in a new folder called WAMPlite.